fallen-icarus/cardano-swaps/GettingStarted.md

 ```

 ### 2. Create the swap datum for any change being returned to the swap address
-This part will depend on how many utxos you are looking to use from a swap address.
+This part will depend on how many utxos you are looking to use from the swap address.
 If there is only one utxo being consumed, the following can suffice:

 ``` Bash
 cardano-swaps swap-script create-datum \